Policy priorities

 Read our position paper on online platforms.

-Data
+Data & AI

 European consumers benefit from high levels of consumer and data protection, and these rules set the compliance framework for how digital music services are marketed, accessed and consumed.